-HER2 overexpressing (HER2+) breast cancer has an aggressive profile, in part because HER2 has a role in pathways leading to cell growth and differentiation.
+HER2 overexpressing (HER2+) breast cancer has an aggressive profile, in part because HER2 has a role in cell growth and differentiation.
 The use of Herceptin (trastuzumab) can markedly improve the prognosis of HER2+ breast cancer.
 However, the development of cancer cell resistance to Herceptin can limit its usefulness.

 Previous studies have reported that systemic inflammation promotes HER2+ breast cancer progression.
 Now a new study has demonstrated that an inflammatory pathway can promote Herceptin resistance in breast cancer stem cells.